 skip to main content

-Financial institutions will be required to ensure that an ATM machine is located within 10km of the vast majority of homes and businesses
+Financial institutions will be required to ensure that an ATM is located within 10km of the vast majority of homes and businesses

-Financial institutions will be required to ensure that an ATM machine is located within 10km of the vast majority of homes and businesses
+Financial institutions will be required to ensure that an ATM is located within 10km of the vast majority of homes and businesses

-A new law that requires financial institutions to ensure that an ATM machine is located within 10km of the vast majority of homes and businesses is set to come into force this week.
+A new law that requires financial institutions to ensure that an ATM is located within 10km of the vast majority of homes and businesses is set to come into force this week.

-In one of his first acts as Minister for Finance Simon Harris is today expected to formally sign the order which guarantees access to cash across the State.
+In one of his first acts as Minister for Finance, Simon Harris is today expected to formally sign the order which guarantees access to cash across the State.

-The legislation to introduce the new rules around 'Access to Cash,' was passed by the Oireachtas last May.
+The legislation to introduce the new rules around 'access to cash' was passed by the Oireachtas last May.

 But after the passing of the legislation, the Central Bank was asked to compile information about ATM and cash services around the country.